kjonina/B8IT110/README.md

 - fixed a few rangeselectors on graphs
 - changed maplotlib graph in ACF and PACF to display correctly online
 - changed the second input to slider and connected it to the period variable
+- fixed a few bugs under the hood

+-finishing off the report

 ##### Digital Ocean - Issues
 - cant get prophet to install on Digital Ocean.
 I think that is because pip install pystan installs pystan 3.1 while fbProphet works on pystan 2.18